rishykun/6470-2015/ISSUES.md

 - what happens if u log in at the same time from multiple locations
 - why is login slow for windows

-- why profile gets called 6 times why is Created and Collaborated populateed 6 times (appended) instead of resetting and adding

 todo:
 - add user field for signup/signin [UNRESOLVED]
 - receive